The second part of our tutorial is about finding the right keywords for your website and optimizing the texts on your website.

 Therefore, you should invest an adequate amount of time researching keywords.
 You can find important details that should be considered when choosing keywords, as well as a selection of tools that can make keyword research easy in our blog article:

-Afterwards, input up to 5 keywords from your research in your website's edit mode, by clicking on the three dots (⋮) and choosing SEO.
-The keywords that you input here serve as a kind of memory aid for you.
+Afterwards, input up to 5 keywords from your research in your website's edit mode, by clicking Website Builder > Search Engines.
+The keywords you input here serve as a kind of memory aid for you.

 Where exactly do I optimize text on my website?